– an online publication created for Indigenous women

 Oki – welcome my name is Lynn Calf Robe, owner & editor of Iksokapi Magazine.
 From the rez to the urban jungles, Iksokapi Magazine is an online magazine created as a voice for all First Nations, Inuit and Metis Women in North America.
 This one of kind publication covers a wide range of topics and features a variety of writers, artists and photographers from around the Globe.

-Iksokapi Magazine is an independent publication inspired by a number of strong, sophisticated and influential women of our time including my mom who continues to inspire me each day.
+Iksokapi Magazine is an independent publication inspired by a number of strong, sophisticated and influential women of our time, many of whom are featured in the publication.
 My prior work experience includes; managing editor, freelance writer, and photographer with a variety of publications including national newspaper First Nations Drum and Calgary’s urban Aboriginal Youth monthly, New Tribe Magazine.

-My passion for storytelling inspires Iksokapi Magazine and grew up reading magazines like YM, Sassy, Cosmopolitan, and Rolling Stone but never came across a magazine specifically for Indigenous girls or women with a modern, fresh and empowering approach.
+My passion for storytelling is what inspires my work.
+I grew up reading magazines like YM, Sassy, Cosmopolitan, and Rolling Stone but never came across a magazine specifically for Indigenous girls or women with a modern, fresh and empowering approach.
 Too often the stereotypes relating to Indigenous women are negative and as a writer it has always been my mission to keep it positive or at the very least educational and entertaining.
 I hope you enjoy it as much as I enjoy creating it.

 – Thank you!

 Siksika Nation, Treaty 7